If behind every great man there's an even greater woman, what sort of superlative should be reserved for Michelle Obama?

 "Later I was just shocked to find out that he really could communicate with people and he had some depth to him.
 He turned out to be an elite individual with strong moral values."

-But that was the first lady talking by then.
+That was the first lady talking by then.

-Michelle Robinson had told her mother, Marian Robinson, that she was going to focus on her career and put dating on the back burner.
+Michelle told her mother, Marian Robinson, that she was going to focus on her career and put dating on the back burner.
 Moreover, she was concerned that the only two black associates at the firm dating each other would look "pretty tacky," she told Mendell.
 (Sidley Austin partner Newton Minow told the Washington Post Magazine's Liza Mundy for her 2008 book Michelle that there were other black lawyers at the firm, including a partner, but he could see how Michelle might have thought otherwise.)

 She even tried to set Barack up with a friend, but he wasn't interested.